toolpath/syil/README.md

 **PROBERECTANGULARBOSS**

 The Probe Rectangular Boss macro probes all sides of the stock and calculates the center.
+`A` is the selected work coordinate(G54-59).
+`B` is the length of the boss in X
+`C` is the width of the boss in Y.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
-The C argument is the length of the stock in X and the D argument is the width of the stock in Y. The E argument enables inspection reporting which pops up a calculated length and width after the routine finishes.
+`D` is the distance the probe should move in Z below the edges of the bodd and should be a negative value.
+`Q` enables inspection reporting which pops up a calculated length and width after the routine finishes.

 The Probe should be roughly centered and above the stock before beginning.

 ![probeRectangularBoss](images/probeRectangularBoss.png)